CyberT33N/mongodb-cheat-sheet/README.md

 ## Timeout Error
 - https://youtu.be/ELazfOluptY?t=81
 - In order to prevent app crashes add a timeout by using write timeout **{wtimeoutMS: 2000}** and add a try/catch block to prevent crashes and to catch the error.
+- You can avoid problems by lower the write concern value or by increasing the write concern timeout.
 ```javascript
 const ar = [
   {_id: 0},